AbhishekRay89/first_app/README.md

-# Ruby on Rails Tutorial: first application
+# Ruby on Rails Tutorial: First Application

 This is the first application for
 [*Ruby on Rails Tutotial: Learn Rails by Example*] (http://railstutorial.org/)